-StillWater offers free wireless internet, 9’ HDTV big screen for all sporting events including channels such as MLB, FOX SPORTS, ESPN, ESPNU, THE BIG TEN CHANNEL and many more for your viewing pleasure.
-We are proud of our restaurant and look forward to the opportunity to serve you soon.
+We offer free wireless internet, 9’ HDTV big screen for all sporting events including channels such as MLB, FOX SPORTS, ESPN, ESPNU, THE BIG TEN CHANNEL and many more for your viewing.
+We are proud of our restaurant and hope for the chance to serve you soon.

 The Prohibition Era, once called "the great social and economic experiment, noble in motive and far reaching in purpose" by President Herbert Hoover, spanned more than a decade in the United States and prohibited the manufacture, sale, and transportation, but not consumption, of alcohol.
 Beginning in 1920 and ending in 1933 after the Cullen-Harrison Act and the ratification of the 21st amendment by the Congress, this time period sparked a surge organized crime and quite literally moved the alcohol business underground.